tdonker/domain-driven-design-links/boundedcontextquotes.md

 * p38: **Strategic Modeling**: A Bounded Context is a conceptual boundary where a domain model is applicable.
 It provides a context for the Ubiquitous Language that is spoken by the team and expressed in its carefully designed software model.
 * p39:  **Architecture**:  It’s important to keep in mind that your strategically and tactically designed domain models should be architecturally neutral.
 A powerful architectural style for hosting a Bounded Context is Hexagonal, which can be used to facilitate other styles such as Service-Oriented, REST and Event-Driven, and others.
 * p40: **Tactical Modeling**: We model tactically inside a Bounded Context using DDD’s building block patterns.
 One of the most important patterns of tactical design is Aggregate.
+* p47: For now think of a Bounded Context as a conceptual boundary around a **whole application or finite system**.
+The reason for this boundary is to highlight that every use of a given domain term, phrase, or sentence —the Ubiquitous Language— inside the boundary has a **specific contextual meaning**.
+Any use of the term outside that boundary could, and probably does, mean something different.
 * p50: When trying to **discover the Aggregates in a Bounded Context** (2), we must understand the model’s true invariants.
 Only with that knowledge can we determine which objects should be clustered into a given Aggregate.
+* p70: Figure 2.2.
+An **abstract business Domain** that includes Subdomains and Bounded Contexts - nice picture with subdomains en bounded contexts!
+* p76: The **solution space** is one or more Bounded Contexts, a set of specific software models.
+That’s because the Bounded Context is a specific solution, a realization view, once developed. **The Bounded Context is used to realize a solution as software**.
+* p81: Thus, a Bounded Context is principally a **linguistic boundary**.

 ___